 Course summary

-The Doctorate in Cultural and Global Criminology (DCGC) is an international, collaborative, three year postgraduate research programme led by the University of Kent, with partners ELTE Budapest, University of Hamburg and Utrecht University, leading to the submission of a doctoral thesis.
-The programme is carefully structured and divided into three main strands: research, subject-specific training and transferable skills training.
-You develop a politically engaged, international understanding and approach to crime, harm and its control.
-The programme prepares high-level doctoral candidates to work in the widest range of employment arenas concerned with understanding, preventing and responding to crime in a way that takes account of the global and cultural context.
-Through the integration of over 30 associated partners it responds to both the impact and the employability agenda in Erasmus Mundus objectives.
-Applicants must submit a high quality research proposal fitting DCGC research themes and demonstrate eligibility and academic achievement.
+On this programme, you will have access to advanced research skills, subject-specific training, and transferable skills enhancement.
+Your project will demonstrate a politically engaged, international understanding and approach to crime, harm and its control.
+The programme invites high-level doctoral candidates to showcase nuanced understandings of preventing and responding to crime in a way that takes account of the global and cultural context.
+Applicants must submit a high quality research proposal fitting the above research themes and demonstrate eligibility and academic achievement.

 Entry requirements